 In some cases, if the lender doesn’t give you a Closing Disclosure or two copies of the notice of the right to cancel, or if the lender makes certain important mistakes on your closing disclosure, you may have the right to cancel the loan for up to three years.
 If you think this may apply to you, you should consult a real estate lawyer right away.

-FAQ: This is protection for home owners to have time to evaluate the offer before committing.
+FAQ: This is a protection for homeowners to have time to evaluate the offer before committing.
 It is not uncommon that the original offer has changed.

 Which is the best lender for you?

 The various mortgage lenders out there all have unique advantages and disadvantages.
 Banks, mortgage brokers, mortgage bankers, credit unions etc..
 This is really crucial depending on your time frame, need for personal interaction and so on.

 If you are a squeaky clean borrower a bank may do just fine.
 Again though what is their processing time?
 Brokers, mortgage bankers and credit unions tend to be more customer service oriented.
 But a good loan officer with a Bank can be as efficient to work with.

 Each type lender has certain niches that make them easier to deal with, and also less costs overall.
 As in any service you choose, you want professionalism and great communication.
 You can tell right away in most cases how responsive your lender is in the upfront shopping stages.

 If you have a more challenging situation then picking the right loan officer will go a long way.
 A good loan officer can evaluate quickly your situation and share what hurdles may arise.

 FAQ: Just like selecting a good realtor, selecting a good loan officer is equally important.
 Even if you have a so-called vanilla financial profile and easily valued home.

 Check rates from home loan lenders: Home loan lender rates